GoogleChromeLabs/buffer-backed-object/README.md

 ### `new BufferBackedObject(buffer, descriptors, {byteOffset = 0})`

-Returns an object that works on `buffer` at the given `byteOffset`.
-The properties in the `descriptors` object must be in the same order as they are laid out in the buffer.
-The returned object has getters and setters for each of these properties.
-The following descriptor types are provided:
+The key/value pairs in the `descriptors` object must be declared in the same order as they are laid out in the buffer.
+The returned object has getters and setters for each of `descriptors` properties and de/serializes them `buffer`, starting at the given `byteOffset`.

+The following descriptor types are available as built-ins:

-- `BufferBackedObject.reserved(numBytes)`: Unused bytes.
+- `BufferBackedObject.reserved(numBytes)`: A number of unused bytes.
 This field will now show up in the object.
 - `BufferBackedObject.Int8()`: An 8-bit signed integer
 - `BufferBackedObject.Uint8()`: An 8-bit unsigned integer
 - `BufferBackedObject.Int16({endianess = 'big'})`: An 16-bit signed integer